 In its Decision and Order dated May 16, 2019, the First Department did both in unanimously reversing the Supreme Court’s order and reinstating all claims against Schindler and Robinson.
 Accordingly, our client, CF620 may now pursue common law indemnification against the parties responsible for the accident.
 Suffice it to say, with settlements with fifteen plaintiffs and seven derivative claims in seven consolidated actions at play, this involves very considerable sums and constitutes a major victory on behalf of our client!

 This was a team effort in every sense of the word, and the victory belongs to a lot of great people.
-Kudos to Tim Capowski, Gerard Rath and Courtney Kane on the briefs; Tim on the oral argument; Tim, Jonathan Shaub and Jack Watkins on the oppositions to Schindler and Robinson's motion to dismiss the appeal; and special thanks to our friends at Lewis Brisbois (defense counsel Alan Kaminsky and his team of John Doody, Sana Suhail, Rob Haynes and Jasen Abrahamsen) for their great attitude, tireless work, support and teamwork.
+Kudos to Gerard Rath on the briefs and Jonathan Shaub on the oppositions to Schindler and Robinson's motion to dismiss the appeal; and special thanks to our friends at Lewis Brisbois (defense counsel Alan Kaminsky and his team of John Doody, Sana Suhail, Rob Haynes and Jasen Abrahamsen) for their great attitude, tireless work, support and teamwork.
 We love working with them!